White–Chen catalyst

-The White–Chen catalyst is an Iron-based coordination complex named after Professor M. Christina White and her graduate student Mark S. Chen.
+The White–Chen catalyst is an iron-based coordination complex named after M. Christina White and her graduate student Mark S. Chen.
 The catalyst is used along with hydrogen peroxide and acetic acid additive to oxidize aliphatic sp3 C-H bonds in organic synthesis.
 The catalyst is the first to allow for preparative and predictable aliphatic C–H oxidations over a broad range of organic substrates.
-Oxidations with the catalyst have proven to be remarkably predictable based on sterics, electronics, and stereoelectronics allowing for aliphatic C–H bonds to be thought of as a functional group in the streamlining of organic synthesis.
+Oxidations with the catalyst have proven to be predictable based on sterics, electronics, and stereoelectronics.

 Electronic selectivity

 In the case where an electron withdrawing group (EWG) is present in the substrate the highly electrophilic catalyst will oxidize the more electron-rich C–H bond that is most remote from the EWG.
 In the case above the C–H bond shaded yellow is further from the electron withdrawing group and therefore has a higher electron density than the one not shaded yellow.
 The yellow shaded C–H bond is therefore the primary site for oxidation by the catalyst.